Available as major (B.S.W. degree) and minorMake change happen — in lives, communities and our world. Become a social worker.

 Social Work annual report

-Social Work is part of the Department of Social Work and Criminal Justice within the School of Professional Studies.
+Social Work is part of the Department of Social Work and Criminal Justice within the School of Life and Health Sciences.

 Because it is a versatile program, a social work degree from Olivet will prepare you to serve any population or age group.